Landscape of stellar-mass black-hole spectroscopy with third-generation gravitational-wave detectors: Introduction

 Even in those cases in which the remnant is a Kerr BH, and therefore the QNM spectrum is consistent with the GR prediction, the ringdown amplitudes and phases can be used to test GR and the nature of the progenitor binary~\cite{Forteza:2022tgq}.

 Since the onset of GW observations in 2015, significant effort has been devoted to measuring the ringdown in the LIGO-Virgo-KAGRA merger events.
-The fundamental QNM has been measured for several events~\cite{LIGOScientific:2021sio}, most notably in GW150914~\cite{TGR-gw150914, Ghosh:2021mrv, Ghosh:2016qgn,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}.
-The inferred values of the final mass and spin from the ringdown and those estimated from the inspiral-merger part of the signals~\cite{LIGOScientific:2021sio} have been found to be consistent.
-There has been no unambiguous and confident measurements of any secondary QNM parameters in the events detected thus far, although exciting hints of overtones have been found in GW150914~\cite{Isi:2019aib,Finch:2022ynt} and the measurement of a secondary angular QNM has been reported in GW190814, GW190412, and GW190521~\cite{Capano:2020dix,Capano:2021etf,Capano:2022zqm}.
-However, BH spectroscopy with overtones has potential limitations related to the resolvability of the QNMs~\cite{Bhagwat:2019dtm,Ota:2019bzl}, the number of overtones that need to be included for an unbiased parameter recovery~\cite{Isi:2019aib,Giesler:2019uxc}, the physical interpretation of the measurement including the risk of over-fitting~\cite{Cotesta:2022pci,Baibhav:2023clw}, and sensitivity to the choice of the start time of the ringdown~\cite{Cotesta:2022pci,2020PhRvD.101d4033B,JimenezForteza:2020cve,Ota:2019bzl,Nee:2023osy}.
+The fundamental QNM has been measured for GW150914 \cite{Carullo:2019flw,TGR-gw150914,Brito:2018rfr}.
+Moreover, inferences of the final mass and spin from the ringdown are routinely performed \cite{LIGOScientific:2020tif,LIGOScientific:2021sio} and they are checked for consistency with estimates from the inspiral-merger part of the signals.
+There has been no unambiguous and confident measurements of any secondary QNM parameters in the events detected thus far, although exciting hints of overtones have been found in GW150914~\cite{Isi:2019aib,Finch:2022ynt} and the measurement of a secondary angular QNM has been reported in GW190521~\cite{Capano:2021etf,Capano:2022zqm}.
+However, BH spectroscopy with overtones may be particularly affected by potential limitations related to the resolvability of the QNMs~\cite{Bhagwat:2019dtm,Ota:2019bzl}, the number of overtones that need to be included for an unbiased parameter recovery~\cite{Isi:2019aib,Giesler:2019uxc}, the physical interpretation of the measurement including the risk of over-fitting~\cite{Cotesta:2022pci,Baibhav:2023clw}, and sensitivity to the choice of the start time of the ringdown~\cite{Cotesta:2022pci,2020PhRvD.101d4033B,JimenezForteza:2020cve,Ota:2019bzl,Nee:2023osy} owing to the short decay times.
 Furthermore, merger events detected by current interferometers are expected to have a low signal-to-noise ratio~(SNR) in the secondary angular mode~\cite{Capano:2021etf,Berti:2016lat}, limiting the constraining power of such tests.